Max Brode: Life

 Max Staegemann established the tradition of demanding symphony concerts in Königsberg and entrusted Brode with important soloist tasks as a violinist.
 When Staegemann went to Leipzig and the concerts were discontinued due to lack of popularity, Brode picked up the thread again in 1897.
 He concluded a contract with the theatre director for the use of the orchestra, for which he brought in musicians from the military orchestras and advanced students.
 He arranged with the merchant community for the use of the Stock Exchange Hall.
 He took care of the correspondence with foreign artists himself.
 He raised money from wealthy friends and patrons.
 Brode's concert series was opened with a Beethoven evening.
-None other than Joachim played the most beautiful of all violin concertos, Beethoven op.
+None other than Joachim played the Beethoven violin concerto Beethoven op.
 61. Brode's concerts were a lasting success.

 After the death of music director Heinrich Laudien (1829-1891), Brode took over the Philharmonic.
 With the "dilettante orchestra" he successfully performed Brahms' four symphonies and the Symphony No. 9 (Beethoven).

 After the University of Königsberg, Brode was appointed academic teacher of the history and theory of music in 1888, he encouraged the founding of a student Choir, of which he became the director.
 When he was entrusted with the Singakademie, directed by Constanz Berneker, in 1892, he was able to set about performing large choral works for the first time.
 When necessary, the men of the student choir reinforced the choirs of the Singakademie.
 He had a particularly cordial relationship with them until his death.

 In the 1890s, Brode initiated regular string quartet evenings.
 The Brode Quartet performed for over two decades.
 The Wendel Quartet also played in Königsberg.
 He made music with Eugen d'Albert and Anton Rubinstein.
 Bronisław Huberman sought his advice.

 Brode collected stamps, coins and antiques.
 He bought his last Stradivarius in Saint Petersburg from a Baron Vietinghoff for 6000 Marks - without playing it or checking its tone.
 The appearance alone guaranteed him authenticity and excellent quality.
 Towards the end of the 19th century, Joachim estimated its value at five times that amount.
 In his second marriage he was married to Ellida née Wittich, who stood by him faithfully until the sudden end of his life and gave him three children, Emilie, Franz, and Marie.
 Emilie Brode became his gifted pupil.
 However, she later switched to singing and after her marriage to Norbert von Stetten, became known as Emy von Stetten as an oratorio, opera and lieder singer.